darkmuggle/muggle.dev/git_tricks.md

 ### recommiting

 The standard method of updating a commit during PR reviews is to use `--amend`.
-But I like something more flexibale:
+But I like something more flexible:

 ```
 [alias]